Stefan Wincenty Frelichowski: Life

-Stefan Wincenty Frelichowski was born on 22 January 1913 in Chełmża as the third of seven children to the baker Ludwika Frelichowski and Marta Olszewska.
-His siblings were: Czesław, Leonard (then himself after), Vincent, Eleanor, Stefania and Marcjanna Marta.
+Stefan Wincenty Frelichowski was born on 22 January 1913 in Chełmża as the third of seven children to the baker Ludwik Frelichowski and Marta Olszewska.
+His siblings were: Czesław, Leonard (called Leszek) (then himself after), Eleanor, Stefania and Marcjanna Marta.

 In 1923 he began his high school studies at Pelpin where on 26 May 1927 he was admitted into the Sodality of the Blessed Virgin.
 He joined the scouts on 21 March 1927 and he later Frelichowski served as its patrol leader and later as the troop leader; on 26 June 1927 he was promoted to a different scout rank.
 In June 1931 he graduated from high school and then went on to commence his studies to become a priest.
 He was an active member of the Scout Club while he underwent his ecclesial studies.
 Furthermore, he was an active member of the Christian Life group in Chełmża.
 Since he was nine he had been an Altar server.
 During his education for the priesthood in Pelpin he was active in the temperance movement and collaborated with Caritas.

 On 14 March 1937 he received his ordination to the priesthood in the Pelpin Cathedral from Bishop Stanisław Wojciech Okoniewski.
 He first served the bishop as an aide and then served as a priest in Pelpin and in Toruń before continuing his studies at the Lwów college.
 In Toruń he was responsible for the parish press and from 1 July 1938 was the vicar of the Assumption parish church.
 In 1938 he became the leader of the Old Scouts and the chaplain of the scout district of Pomerania.

 The Gestapo arrested him on 11 September 1939 along with all parish priests in his area and released most of them save for him on 12 September.
 On 18 October 1939 and he was imprisoned in the Fort VII camp on a temporary basis before being sent on 8 January 1940 with around 200 prisoners to another camp.
 On 10 January 1940 he was sent to the concentration camp at Stutthof and then later on 6 April to Grenzdorf and Sachsenhausen before being sent to Dachau as his final destination on 13 December 1940.

 Frelichowski contracted typhus while tending to prisoners who had the disease and he also contracted pneumonia.
 He died on 23 February 1945 and his remains were lined in a white sheet decorated with flowers before he was cremated.
 But before that the prisoner Stanisław Bieniek made a death mask and a cast of the late priest's right hand.